Pump Jack at Powder Mill Creek

 A park service historian noted the remarkably preserved pump’s advanced design was “technologically significant as representing an early gear-driven pumping jack, designed during a period of great pumping jack experimentation in the early 1900s.”

-Gilbert’s photograph is among 12 from the Library of Congress collection featured in the 2015 “Today in American Petroleum History” calender published by the American Oil & Gas Historical Society.
-The annual calendar features industry milestones, including oilfield discoveries, inventions, pioneers, and more.
-Sales (order here) support the society’s energy education mission.
+Gilbert’s photograph was among 12 from the Library of Congress collection featured in a 2015 “Today in American Petroleum History” calendar published by the American Oil & Gas Historical Society.
+The calendar project (produced for 2015 only) featured industry milestones, including oilfield discoveries, inventions, and pioneers.

 Powder Mill Oil Well